-Specifies whether transaction commit will wait for WAL records to be written to disk before the command returns a success indication to the client.
+Specifies how much WAL processing must complete before the database server returns a success indication to the client.
 Valid values are

-off, there can be a delay between when success is reported to the client and when the transaction is really guaranteed to be safe against a server crash.
+off mode, there is no waiting, so there can be a delay between when success is reported to the client and when the transaction is later guaranteed to be safe against a server crash.
 (The maximum delay is three times wal_writer_delay.)
 Unlike fsync, setting this parameter to

 off does not create any risk of database inconsistency: an operating system or database crash might result in some recent allegedly-committed transactions being lost, but the database state will be just the same as if those transactions had been aborted cleanly.
 So, turning